jjames71396/resumesite/content/project/proj - Copy (5)/index.md

 ---
-title: NES with Xbox Kinect
+title: Pipelined Processor with Hazard Detection for MIPS Assembly Architecture
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning